meteor/meteor/IssueTriage.md

 ### Impact
 _[Impact:few, Impact:some, Impact:most]_

 This is a somewhat subjective label and is interpreted in conjunction with Github's upvotes.
-As a general guideline, `Impact:few` issues would go unnoticed by almost all users.
+As a general guideline:

+- `Impact:few` issues would go unnoticed by almost all users, apart from those using a very niche feature, or a feature in an unusual way.
+- `Impact:some` issues would impact users using a feature that is commonly but not universally used.
+- `Impact:most` issues would impact more or less every user of the framework.

 ## Issues ready to claim